cliff0891/additiongameextra/README.md

 D:\COMSC\additionGameExtra>

 ## Summary
+the main method calls a greeting method in the print statement and also calls the addition game method. the main method has no output and input variables. the game method has an internal variables of array called gameVariables. it	Calls the getAndCheckStudentAnswer method and Prints out the score for each round using a for loop.
 First of all i want ot comment on the fact methods make our lives easier.
 The first addition game that i wrote was way too long because each round came with its own outline and formulas though the same things repeating over and over agian thus making it too lengthy.
 But using methods and for loop, it took me just a few lines and the code was done and running well. using methods makes the work easier and less time consuming because you can create the variables to use throughout your code without necessarilly reapeating them.
 You can also use a for loop to loop through the number of rounds defined in the beginning of the code.
 With for loop you don't have to repeat methods, and variables in every round.it saves time from copying and pasting all the times.